learnk8s/learnk8s.io/src/custom-authentication/content.md

 - LDAP authentication served just as an example authentication method in this article.
 You can use the same mechanisms to integrate Kubernetes with any authentication method.
   - In that case, you would develop a new webhook token authentication service that would verify the token in its own different way — for example, by connecting to a different type of user management system.
 - Alternatively to the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin, you can also use the [Authenticating Proxy](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authenticating-proxy) authentication plugin to implement an integration with an arbitrary authentication method.
-  - With the Authenticatin Proxy authentication plugin, you have to put a proxy server in front of the Kubernetes cluster which takes care of authenticating users and conveys the user identity of identified users ot the Kubernetes API server over a trusted connection
+  - With the Authenticating Proxy authentication plugin, you have to put a proxy server in front of the Kubernetes cluster which takes care of authenticating users and conveys the user identity of identified users to the Kubernetes API server over a trusted connection
 - Finally, if you want to use an authentication method that's implemented by any of the other existing authentication plugins (such as X.509 client certificates, static bearer tokens, or OpenID Connect), you can directly use the corresponding authentication plugins without having to implement the logic yourself.

 Going even further, the logical next step after _authentication_ is _authorisation_.